tabbykatz/notes/welcome_to_markdown.md

  * { color: ; }
 </style>

-You can add CSS, because it's all just html.
+You can add CSS, because it's all just html, but Github will sanitize inline scripts and styles so you'll need to work around that for your profile README.
+[Learn More about Github Markup](https://github.com/github/markup#github-markup)

 ### LaTeX